 Doing a double is something very rarely seen though, the last horse to manage that being Time Charter (1982 and 1984).
-St Nicholas Abbey famously won this race on three successive occasions, an achievement no horse has been able to match.
+St Nicholas Abbey famously won this race on three successive occasions between 2011 and 2013, an achievement no horse has been able to match to date.

 Coronation Cup Past Winners

 |2023||Emily Upjohn||11/4||John & Thady Gosden||Frankie Dettori|

 |2022||Hukum||11/4||Owen Burrows||Jim Crowley|